elogvse.org

 • Level: Introductory

-• Format: Interactive lessons, case studies, quiz
+• Format: Interactive lessons, case studies and quiz

-• Focus: Representation, governance, inclusivity, stability
+• Focus: Representation, governance, inclusivity, accountability and stability

 Introduction to Electoral Systems